tsuyoyo/johnny-protobuf/apidoc/01_login.md

 When the user has already been registered, API returns `200` with existing `Player` data.

+`401` is returned, when the token cannot be authorized.

 | Content-Type header | Request | Response |
 | --- | --- | --- |
 | application/protobuf | `PostSignupRequest` | `PostSignupResponse` |

 + Response 200 (application/json)
++ Response 401 (application/json)

 ## Login [/login]